"How to Grow a Beard" is typically the first question a budding beardsman asks himself.

 As for psychologically and physically, well, this is something we’ve looked into.
 We even dedicated a blog post to it.
 It turns out there’s a bunch of reasons why men choose to grow beards.

 One of those reasons is probably why you’re here, reading this post.
-So, let’s get to it: how to go about growing a beard.
+So, let’s get to it: how to grow a beard.

 1. Stop shaving and have patience